pixelmatix/AnimatedGIFs/README.md

 The GIFs must be 32x32 pixels exactly

-Wiring is on the default Teensy 3.1 SPI pins, and chip select can be on any GPIO, set by defining SD_CS in the code below
+Wiring is on the default Teensy 3.1 SPI pins, and chip select can be on any GPIO, set by defining SD_CS in the code

 Function     | Pin
 -------------|----
 DOUT         |  11